loomster321/workflow-father/ScriptStructureCritic.md

   - Validating field presence, character limits, schema compliance, and downstream suitability
   - Assigning scores, generating actionable feedback, and assembling the output JSON evaluation report
   - Handling errors, ambiguities, and edge cases internally (e.g., outputting fail status and clear feedback if input is malformed or incomplete)
-  - Logging all key events, tool usage, decisions, and detected issues using the provided **Critic Logging Tool**.
+  - Logging all key events, tool usage, decisions, and detected issues using the Logging Tool.
+For each key event, call the Logging Tool with agent_name, event_type, event_data (with a message and relevant input), and segment_label.
+  - After all logging is complete, output only the final clean JSON evaluation report (no extra text, logs, or formatting).

 **CRITICAL NOTE: Your final output must be ONLY the JSON evaluation report object with no surrounding text or logging.
 The Append Agent Log calls must be separate from your output and should not be included in the response that's returned to the workflow.
 This is essential for downstream processing.**